sunilkmr210/E-shop/README.md

    - Category wise products can be fetched from server side.
 3. Products
-   - All products are listed with the application of pagination done using prev and next, which allows to only fetch limited products at one time as server side pagination is implemented.
+   - All products are listed with the application of pagination done using prev and next, which allows to only fetch limited products at one time resulting in optimized querying.
    - Each product is with 2 options explore product and add to wishlist.

      <img src="https://github.com/sunilkmr210/E-shop/assets/87411181/a90b03f4-583b-40da-b7ec-7cf003ae78b1" style="width:850px; height:400px;">

 4. Footer
-    - After login my account option allow users to edit their account details.
+    - After login "my account" option allow users to edit their account details.
     - User wishlist can be checked here.
 5. Product
     - Redis is implemented for optimization of product fetching.